By Dr. Lawrence Wilson

 4. On a blood test, the pH tends to be more acidic (from George Watson).

-5. One of the most important metabolic types in nutritional balancing science, characterized by too much sympathetic nervous system activity.
+5. One of the most important metabolic types in development science, characterized by too much sympathetic nervous system activity.

 6. An alarm stage of stress, according to the stress theory of disease proposed by Hans Selye, MD.